What Is the Metaverse?

 Zuckerberg himself, by the way, assumes that the Metaverse will be completely present by the end of the 2020s.
 As a fixed component of everyday life.

 If you are now legitimately wondering what exactly sport has to do with all these explanations, you are certainly not alone.
 But the answer to this question is not trivial.
-Because on the one hand, traditional sports somehow have nothing at all to do with the metaverse, but on the other hand, the world of sports will fundamentally change as a result.
+Because on the one hand, traditional sports somehow have nothing at all to do with the Metaverse world, but on the other hand, the world of sports will fundamentally change as a result.

 The answer was probably similar in the 1990s to the question of what the Internet has to do with sports.